alexjlockwood/AndroidDesignPatterns/_posts/2016-11-29-introduction-to-icon-animation-techniques.md

 ### Morphing `path`s

-Perhaps the most powerful animation technique we'll discuss is path morphing: the ability to transform one arbitrary path into another.
-On Android 5.0 and above, this can be done by animating the path commands themselves using the `android:pathData` attribute.
+The most advanced icon animation technique we'll cover in this post is path morphing.
+Currently only supported on Android 5.0 and above, path morphing makes it possible to seamlessly transform the *shapes* of two paths by animating the differences in their drawing commands, specified by their `android:pathData` attributes.
+With path morphing, we can transform a plus sign into a minus sign, a play icon into a pause icon, or even an overflow icon into a back arrow, as seen in **Figure 8** below.

 | Property name      | Element type | Value type |
 |--------------------|--------------|------------|
 | `android:pathData` | `<path>`     | `string`   |

 You're probably wondering what magical algorithm could possibly be used behind the scenes in order to animate the differences in two arbitrary paths' drawing command strings.
 Well, before we get into that I should clarify that there are a couple of rules that determine whether or not two paths can be morphed.
-Specifically, in order for two paths to be compatible, *they must have the same commands, in the same order, and must have the same number of parameters for each command.* You can't morph an `L` command into a `C` command---you can’t even morph a `C` into a `c`---each successive pair of commands has to have the same letter and the same case.
+Specifically, in order for two paths to be compatible, *they must have the same commands, in the same order, and must have the same number of parameters for each command.* You can't morph an `L` command into a `C` command---you can't even morph a `C` into a `c`---each successive pair of commands has to have the same letter and the same case.

 You might be wondering why this requirement must be enforced.
 Well, the key to understanding how path morphing animations work is by thinking of them as being powered by animating the position of path coordinates.
 We can see what this means in the examples below.
-First disable the "animate rotation" checkbox and enable the "show path control/end points" and "slow animation" checkboxes.
+First disable the 'animate rotation' checkbox and enable the 'show path control/end points' and slow animation' checkboxes.
 The red dots that appear correspond to coordinates in each path's command string.
 Notice how during the course of the animation, the dots follow a straight line beginning from their starting position to their ending position.
 This is essentially how path morphing animations work.
 At each animation frame, we recalculate the position of each path's coordinates and redraw the path command.

 {% include posts/2016/11/29/includes8_morphing_paths_animated_svgs.html %}